The Nerd Behind the Neat Suit

 Your infrastructure belongs to you.

 Not to a vendor, not to a cloud provider, not to whoever holds the API key.
-I build on free and open-source software because it's the only model where the people who depend on the infrastructure can inspect, modify, and own it.
-And that infrastructure doesn't need to be new — I come from a background where you dust off discarded hardware, solder new capacitors onto blown boards, and make it boot again.
+I build on free and open-source software because that’s the only model where the people who depend on the infrastructure can inspect, modify, and own it.
+And that infrastructure doesn’t need to be new — I come from a background of polishing discarded hardware, soldering new capacitors onto blown circuit boards, and booting it again.
 My production servers are over 10 years old and still running.
-Good hardware doesn't expire — it just needs someone stubborn enough to keep it alive.
+Good hardware doesn’t age out — it just needs someone stubborn enough to keep it alive.

 Transparency is non-negotiable.

-Every line of code I ship is public.
-Every AI contribution to my products is disclosed — through commit trailers, provenance files, and SPDX headers.
-If I can't show you how something works, I have no business selling it to you.
+Every line of code I deliver is public.
+Every AI contribution to my products is disclosed — via commit trailers, provenance files, and SPDX headers.
+If I can’t show you how something works, I have no business selling it to you.

 Quality is a habit, not a feature.

-A clean git log, a green CI pipeline, a well-tested codebase — these aren't nice-to-haves.
-They're the minimum.
-When I deliver work, you should be able to trust it without having to double-check it.
-That's the standard I hold myself to, and it's the standard I held myself to before anyone was paying me to.
+A clean git log, a green CI pipeline, a well-tested codebase — these aren’t extras.
+This is the minimum.
+When I deliver work, you should be able to trust it without having to check.

-Tell the customer what serves their interest, not what they want to hear.
-If your timeline is unrealistic, I'll say so.
-If your architecture won't scale, I'll say so.
-If you're overspending on a problem that has a simpler solution, I'll say so.
-That's what "consultant" means — someone who gives counsel.
+Tell the client what serves their interests, not what they want to hear.
+If your timeline is unrealistic, I’ll say so.
+If your architecture won’t scale, I’ll say so.

 AI Transparency